Aktion T4: Gassing

 During 1940, the centres at Brandenburg, Grafeneck and Hartheim killed nearly 10,000 people each, while another 6,000 were killed at Sonnenstein.
 In all, about 35,000 people were killed in T4 operations that year.
 Operations at Brandenburg and Grafeneck were wound up at the end of the year, partly because the areas they served had been cleared and partly because of public opposition.
 In 1941, however, the centres at Bernburg and Sonnenstein increased their operations, while Hartheim (where Wirth and Franz Stangl were successively commandants) continued as before.
 Another 35,000 people were killed before August 1941, when the T4 programme was officially shut down by Hitler.
 Even after that date the centres continued to be used to kill concentration camp inmates: eventually some 20,000 people in this category were killed.

-In 1971, Gitta Sereny conducted interviews with Stangl, who was in prison in Düsseldorf, after having been convicted of co-responsibility for killing 900,000 people, while commandant of the Sobibor and Treblinka extermination camps in Poland.
+In 1971, Gitta Sereny conducted interviews with Stangl, who was in prison in Düsseldorf, having been convicted of co-responsibility for killing 900,000 people, while commandant of the Sobibor and Treblinka extermination camps in Poland.
 Stangl gave Sereny a detailed account of the operations of the T4 programme based on his time as commandant of the killing facility at the Hartheim institute.
-He described how the inmates of various asylums were removed and transported by bus to Hartheim.
-Some were in no mental state to know what was happening to them but many were perfectly sane and for them various forms of deception were used.
+He described how the inmates of asylums were removed and transported by bus to Hartheim.
+Some were in no mental state to know what was happening to them but many were perfectly sane and for them forms of deception were used.
 They were told they were at a special clinic where they would receive improved treatment and were given a brief medical examination on arrival.
-They were induced to enter what appeared to be a shower block, where they were gassed with carbon monoxide (the ruse was also used at extermination camps).
+They were induced to enter what appeared to be a shower block, where they were gassed with carbon monoxide.
+The ruse was also used at extermination camps.
+Some of the victims knew their fate and tried to defend themselves.